dalibo/emaj/docs/en/statFunctions.rst

 A *NULL* value or an empty string ('') supplied as start mark represents the oldest mark.

-A *NULL* value supplied as end mark represents the current situation.
+A *NULL* value supplied as end mark represents the current state.

 The keyword *'EMAJ_LAST_MARK'* can be used as mark name.
 It then represents the last set mark.